Yes, MONUSCO Needs To Stay in the DRC

 To be blunt, MONUSCO is the sole agency from the international community working with any success in the DRC.
 At a 10 April conference held at the Brookings Institute, a major think tank in Washington, it was mentioned that the U.S. has yet to assign an ambassador to the DRC, and there is still no Undersecretary of State for African affairs either.

 Turning to Europe may be an option since, after President Kabila did not leave office in December 2016, there were reports that former colonial power Belgium and the European Union would “re-examine” their relations with the DRC.
-Nevertheless, on 11 April the EU announced that “humanitarian partners in Democratic Republic of Congo…will receive the main bulk (€22.7 million) of the [humanitarian assistance] funding allocated for the Great Lakes region.”
+Nevertheless, on 11 April the EU announced that “humanitarian partners in the Democratic Republic of Congo…will receive the main bulk (€22.7 million) of the [humanitarian assistance] funding allocated for the Great Lakes region.”
 While the continuation of humanitarian assistance is important, there is no clear stance on the DRC by the EU or individual states.

 Ideally, there should be African solutions to the crisis.
 Unfortunately, other African states have their own problems that hinder their ability to focus in the DRC, like for example South Africa’s internal political crisis, or the African Union’s role in Somalia to combat Al Shabab.
 Meanwhile, the main regional body, the SADC, has undertaken efforts to support the actions of President Kabila as he seeks to remain in power.
 Likewise, some of DRC’s immediate neighbors, like Burundi and Rwanda, back rebel movements in the country, putting their neutrality in question.